infinum/rails-handbook/Workflows/GIT/Clean changes.md

 git push --force-with-lease
 ```

-Then, check once again that everything is squashed correctly and continue on to the `master` branch:
+Then, check once again that everything is squashed correctly and continue on to the `main` branch:

 ```bash
 git fetch origin master